deepmodeling/tutorials/source/Tutorials/DP-GEN/learnDoc/Installation.md

 ## Verify the installation

 If the installation is successful, DP-GEN (`dpgen`) will be available to execute.
-To test if the installation is successful, you may execute
+To test the installation, you may execute

 ```sh
 dpgen -h